 In parallel with her policy work at the global level, Esuna conducts research about her homeland Buryatia and its history, culture, religion, and language.
-In 2021, she established the global Buryat club "Buryad sedkhel" to preserve the Buryat language and connect Buryat-Mongols around the world based on shared heritage.
-In addition to her mother tongue Buryat, Esuna speaks English, Russian, Chinese, French, Spanish and Burmese.
+In 2021, she established the Global Buryat Academy "Buryad sedkhel" to preserve the Buryat language and culture, and connect Buryat-Mongols around the world based on shared heritage.
+In addition to her mother tongue Buryat-Mongolian, Esuna speaks English, Russian, Chinese, French, Spanish and Burmese.
 She also studies Buddhist philosophy and in her spare time reads history and enjoys art.

 Esuna's most meaningful contributions so far:

 🔹 Writing the award-winning book “The Star of the Nomadess” in 2017 which has contributed to transforming mindsets and social norms about women’s agency in Buryatia with a population of 1 million people;